Scale-free correlations in the dynamics of a small (N ~ 10000) cortical network: Methods

 \paragraph{Spatial connected correlation function---} At the risk of being redundant, let us remark that the connected correlation function (CCF) has different properties than the (more usual) Pearson correlation function computed between two or more variables.
 Formally, the (space-averaged) CCF is

 where $r_{ij}$ is the Euclidean distance between the given pair of neurons, $\delta$ is a Dirac delta selecting the pairs separated by a distance $r$, $u_i(t) = S_i(t) - \bar{s}(t)$, and $\bar{s}(t)=\frac{1}{N}\sum_i^N S_i(t)$, and $S_i(t)$ is the activity of neuron $i$ at time $t$.
-Notice that the mean $\bar{s}(t)$ (often, in this context, called population mean) is subtracted from each signal at each time step.
+Notice that the mean $\bar{s}(t)$ (often, in this context, called population mean), is the instantaneous spatial mean, and is subtracted from each signal at each time step.
 In that way, any confound common to the two (or more) signals is canceled out.
-For instance, an external drive to the entire neuronal population under study can increase Pearson correlations for all neuron pairs, but won't be affecting the value of $C(r)$ in Eq.~\ref{eq:connected_corr}.
+For instance, an external drive to the entire neuronal population under study can increase Pearson correlations for all neuron pairs, but won't be affecting the value of $C(r)$ in Eq.~\ref{eq:connected_corr} (an illustrative example is shown in Fig. \ref{Arousal} in the Appendices).
 Thus, $C(r)$ in Eq.~\ref{eq:connected_corr} describes the decay of correlations in space between the remaining \emph{fluctuations around the mean}, often called residual correlations (Ref. \cite{grigera2021} discusses the properties of the CCF at length, as well as the algorithms to compute it).

 \paragraph{Spatial point process---} The time series $S(t)$ is extracted via de-convolution of the Ca$^{2+}$ fluorescence recordings.
-In that sense, its values represent the probability of spikes being recorded at that particular area of the field of view, within a given sampling interval.
+It represents the spike count per time bin (i.e., $ S(t)\geq 0$) being recorded at that particular area of the field of view, within a given sampling interval.
 For completeness, here we also consider a transformation of $S(t)$ into a point process (also called point field).
 The idea is to determine possible effects of different signal-to-noise ratios by selecting only the most significant neuronal events to compute correlations.
 In short, we define

 i.e.\ $P(t)$ is 1 if the neuron has fired during the observation window, and 0 otherwise.
-The we compute the CCF using the same definition Eq.~\eqref{eq:connected_corr} with $P(t)$ in place of $S(t)$, which we denote by $C_P(t)$.
+We compute the CCF using the same definition Eq.~\eqref{eq:connected_corr} with $P(t)$ in place of $S(t)$, which we denote by $C_p(r)$.